apache/iceberg/format/puffin-spec.md

 * For each 32-bit Roaring bitmap, ordered by unsigned comparison of the 32-bit keys:
     - The key stored as 4 bytes, little-endian
     - A [32-bit Roaring bitmap][roaring-bitmap-general-layout]

+Note that the length and CRC fields are stored using big-endian, but the Roaring bitmap format uses little-endian values.
+Big endian values were chosen for compatibility with existing deletion vectors.

 The blob metadata must include the following properties: